 6. Formalising Ethics for researchers; ethics and risk management

-Theme 3: Designing, Planning, Doing and Communicating research
+Theme 3 Designing, Planning, Doing and Disseminating research

-10. Data issues: negotiating access, data collection, analysis and interpretation
+10. Data issues: negotiating access, data collection, secondary, primary or meta?

 12. Applying methodology in practice – from idea to thesis and beyond

 13. Ethics Approval Application workshop.

 14. Proposal Presentations

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.